CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

 $p_i$ can now finalize a subset of blocks with benefit of forking of at most $mC$ (ref to the updated algorithm).
 Equation~\ref{eq:strongblocks} outlines how $m$ is calculated.
 Moreover, in Theorem~\ref{proofs:StrongBlocksSafety}, we show that $\sys$ satisfies Rational Consensus under this finalization rule. \chris{should we put $ m \rightarrow \infty$ here too?} In Algorithm~\ref{algo:strongcerts} we outline the altered finalization rule given the strong certificates.

 Now we examine ... \emph{strong blocks finalization rule}, who...

 }

+Now, we argue that \emph{any misbehaving validator will be detected and forfeit their stake}.
+We emphasize that we consider forks with conflicting finality certificates—not merely valid quorum certificates—as only these can be double-spent and yield a profit for rational participants.

-\begin{lemma} Assume a coalition of validators $\mathcal{F}$ forks the system.
-No validator in $\mathcal{F}$ can withdraw its stake. \end{lemma} \begin{proof} Assume validators in $\mathcal{F}$ fork the system at time $t$ \footnote{We refer to the first moment when distinct correct validators observe conflicting blocks with valid certificates.
-As before, we use the local clock of any validator to refer to time.} resulting in $j \in [f+1]$ conflicting ledgers $L_{i \in \{1,...j\}}$.
-Let us fix any validator $p$ in $\mathcal{F}$.
-We will show that $p$ cannot withdraw its stake in any of the conflicting ledgers.
+\chris{refer to pseudocode} \begin{lemma} Assume a coalition of validators $\mathcal{F}$ forks the system.
+No validator in $\mathcal{F}$ can withdraw its stake. \end{lemma} \begin{proof} Assume that the validators in $\mathcal{F}$ fork the system at time \( t \)\footnote{We refer to the first round when distinct correct validators observe conflicting blocks with valid certificates.
+As before, we use the local clock of any validator to refer to time elapsed between events.} resulting in \( j \in [f+1] \) conflicting ledgers \( L_{i \in \{1, ..., j\}} \) with finality certificates.
+Let us fix any validator \( p \in \mathcal{F} \).
+We will show that \( p \) cannot withdraw its stake in any of the conflicting ledgers.